JeremyBYU/polylidar/README.md

 Much of this work is possible because of the amazing library called [delaunator](https://github.com/delfrrr/delaunator-cpp).
 It provides a very fast 2D delaunay triangulation that outputs a data structure that is perfectly suitable for this work.
 All the triangles are indexed by [half-edges](https://mapbox.github.io/delaunator/) allowing the quick extraction and polygon generation of any planar meshes.

+## Robust Geometric Predicates

+Delaunator does not use [robust geometric predicates](https://github.com/mikolalysenko/robust-arithmetic-notes) for its orientation and incircle tests; [reference](https://github.com/mapbox/delaunator/issues/43).
+This means that the triangulation can be incorrect when points are nearly colinear or cocircular.
+A library developed by Jonathan Richard Shewchuk provides very fast adaptive precision floating point arithmetic for [geometric predicates] (https://www.cs.cmu.edu/~quake/robust.html).
+This library is released in the public domain and an updated version of it is maintained at this [repository](https://github.com/danshapero/predicates).
+I have included this source code in the folder `polylidar/predicates`.

+If you desire to have robust geometric predicates built into Polylidar you must set an environment variable, "USE_ROBUST_PREDICATES=1".
+The python file `setup.py` will read this environment variable and then include the robust geometric predicates into the build process.
+Without setting this variable none of the `pedicates` source code is included in the binary distribution.

 ## Installing

 1. Install [conda](https://conda.io/projects/conda/en/latest/) - [Why?](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)